772003pranav/Accident-Detection/README.md

-# 🚗 AI-Based Real-Time Accident Detection System 🚨
+# 🚗 AI-Based Real-Time Accident Detection With Smart Emergency Response System 🚨
 An advanced **YOLO-based accident detection system** that identifies collisions in real-time, estimates severity, and alerts emergency services using **AI, OpenCV, Flask, and email automation**.

 ---